venkateshkumarraju/virtual-makeup/README.md

 ## Are there any limitations?
 The effectiveness of the features depends on the quality and resolution of the input images.
 High-quality images with clear facial features will yield better results.

-## Contributing
-Feel free to contribute to this project by submitting issues or pull requests.
-Please follow the contribution guidelines.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.